Kurento/kurento/source/knowledge/browser.rst

 Video Bitrate
 -------------

-Web browsers will adapt their output video quality according to what they detect is the network quality.
-Most browsers will adapt the **video bitrate**; in addition, Chrome also adapts the **video resolution**.
+Web browsers will try to estimate the real performance of the network, and with this information they adapt their video output quality.
+Most browsers are able to adjust the **video bitrate**; in addition, Chrome also dynamically adapts the **resolution** and **framerate** of its video output.

-The **maximum video bitrate** is calculated by the WebRTC stack, by following a simple rule based on the video dimensions:
+The **maximum video bitrate** is calculated for WebRTC by following a simple rule based on the dimensions of the video source:

 * 600 kbps if ``width * height <= 320 * 240``.
 * 1700 kbps if ``width * height <= 640 * 480``.
 * 2000 kbps (2 Mbps) if ``width * height <= 960 * 540``.
 * 2500 kbps (2.5 Mbps) for bigger video sizes.
-* 1200 kbps in any case, if the video is a screen capture.
+* Never less than 1200 kbps, if the video is a screen capture.

 Source: The ``GetMaxDefaultVideoBitrateKbps()`` function in `libwebrtc source code <https://webrtc.googlesource.com/src/+/d82a02c837d33cdfd75121e40dcccd32515e42d6/media/engine/webrtc_video_engine.cc#231>`__.

-Browsers offer internal stats through a special web address that you can use to verify what is really being sent by their WebRTC stack.
+To verify what is exactly being sent by your web browser, check its internal WebRTC stats.
 For example, to check the outbound stats in Chrome:

 #.
 Open this URL: ``chrome://webrtc-internals/``.
 #.
 Look for the stat name "*Stats graphs for RTCOutboundRTPVideoStream (outbound-rtp)*".
 #.
-You will find the effective output video bitrate in ``[bytesSent_in_bits/s]``, and the output resolution in ``frameWidth`` and ``frameHeight``.
+You will find the effective output bitrate in ``[bytesSent_in_bits/s]``, and the output resolution in ``frameWidth`` and ``frameHeight``.

 You can also check what is the network bandwidth estimation in Chrome:

 #.
 Look for the stat name "*Stats graphs for RTCIceCandidatePair (candidate-pair)*".
 Note that there might be several of these, but only one will be active.
 #.
 Find the output network bandwidth estimation in ``availableOutgoingBitrate``.
-Chrome will try to slowly increase its output bitrate, until it reaches this estimation.
+Chrome will try to slowly increase its effective output bitrate, until it reaches this estimation.